venkatesht24b/dotnet-bootcamp/ADO.Net/OMS.md

 # Task: E-commerce Order Synchronization System
 ## Backstory of the Task
-As the head of an e-commerce company, I want to synchronize daily data from warehouses and partner stores into a centralized order management system (OMS).
-Each partner operates locally, tracking orders, returns, and inventory on a local database.
-Internet connectivity issues prevent real-time synchronization, so partners send daily transaction files to a central location.
+As the head of an e-commerce company, I want to synchronize daily data from warehouses into a centralized order management system (OMS).
+Each warehouses operates locally, tracking orders, returns, and inventory on a local database.
+Internet connectivity issues prevent real-time synchronization, so warehouses send daily transaction files to a central location.

 ## Current Challenges:
-Partners operate in remote locations with limited or no reliable internet.
+warehouses operate in remote locations with limited or no reliable internet.
 Transactional data (e.g., orders, returns, inventory updates) is tracked locally and sent to the central OMS at the end of the day.
 Files are not always uniform in format, requiring robust validation and error handling.
 Dependencies exist between the files, such as inventory availability before processing orders or validating returns.